What is Kratom? What is it Used For?

 The idea is that you’ll be switching up the alkaloids that your brain and body are exposed to.
 This could theoretically slow the process of downregulation.

-However, white kratom — which has a lower concentration of 7-hydroxy-mitragynine — is often reported as being less addictive than red and green strains, which have a higher concentration.
-7-hydroxy-mitragynine is the most potent alkaloid in terms of its effects on the opioid system, so choosing strains with less of this alkaloid may actually deter dependence.
+7-hydroxymitragynine is the most potent alkaloid in terms of its effects on the opioid system [4], so choosing strains with less of this alkaloid may actually deter dependence.

-It’s also important to note that some strains of kratom, especially ‘enhanced’ strains or extracts, can really speed up the process of addiction.
-For example, strains like Ultra Enhanced Indo contain a much higher alkaloid content than the average strain and will cause addiction much quicker.
+It’s also important to note that some products, especially ‘enhanced’ strains or extracts, can really speed up the process of addiction.
+For example, strains like Ultra Enhanced Indo contain a much higher alkaloid content than the average strain and can cause addiction much quicker.

 How Does Kratom Cause Addiction?